MolBIFFM/diana/README.md

     }
 ]
 ```
-An additional upper bound on the number of proteins per community.
-Modules are
+An upper bound on the number of proteins per community.
+Modules are iteratively
-iteratively subdivided until this threshold is met.
-The default setting is the
+subdivided until this threshold is met.
+The adaptive default setting is the
 number of proteins in the network, resulting in a single iteration of the
 community detection algorithm.